davedoesdev/simple-crypt/README.md

 ## Crypt.sign_encrypt_sign(signing_key, encryption_key, data, [iv], cb)

 > Sign then encrypt then sign data.
 Convenience function which creates two `Crypt` objects, calls [sign](#cryptprototypesigndata-cb) on the first, plumbs the result into [encrypt](#cryptprototypeencryptdata-iv-cb) on the second and then plumbs the result from that into [sign](#cryptprototypesigndata-cb) on the first again.
-See [this article](http://world.std.com/~dtd/sign_encrypt/sign_encrypt7.html) for a discussion of why just sign then encrypt isn't good enougn.
+See [this article](http://world.std.com/~dtd/sign_encrypt/sign_encrypt7.html) for a discussion of why just sign then encrypt isn't good enough.

 **Parameters:**